-The assassination of the great Roman general stopped any immediate plans to add the British Isles to the Roman empire.
-For many years after the death of Caesar, permanent conquest of the British Isles was suggested and detailed plans were often drawn up.
-Subsequent Caesar's after Julius wished to expand the empire and their own legacy, Celtic Britain was a logical choice as it represented the 'edges of the known world!'
+The assassination of the great Roman leader stopped any immediate plans to add the British Isles to the Roman Empire.
+For many years after the death of Caesar, the permanent conquest of the British Isles was suggested and detailed plans were often drawn up.
+Subsequent rulers after Julius Caesar wished to expand both the empire and their own legacy.
+Victory over Celtic Britain was a logical choice as it represented the edges of the known world!

-Britain was an Island make up of many small kingdoms and the lack of an organized Celtic union kept it safe from Roman aggression for nearly a century.
-It was the small scale and fragmented nature of the Islands make up that eventually proved to tempting a target for the Roman war machine.
-The lack of unity meant that the majority of the Island could be annexed by political brinkmanship, show's of military might and by destroying hostile factions of the native population in pitched battles.
+The British Isles was made up of many small kingdoms and the lack of an organized Celtic union, kept it safe from Roman aggression for nearly a century.
+It was the small scale and fragmented nature of the Island's make-up that eventually proved too tempting a target for the Roman war machine.
+The lack of unity meant that the majority of the kingdoms could be annexed by political brinkmanship.
+A show of true military is often a powerful tactic yet Rome succeeded in conquest by destroying hostile factions of the native population with expertly executed pitched battles.

-Many of the southern tribes were known to the Roman empire long before the invasion in 44-45 AD.
-The trade between Britain and Roman controlled Europe had been continuous for hundred's of years.
-Along the southern coastline the Belgic tribes had settled from Gaul and they had penetrated into south eastern parts of Britain.
+Many of the southern tribes were known to the Roman Empire long before the invasion in 44-45 AD.
+The trade between the British Isles and Roman-controlled Europe had been continuous for hundreds of years.
+Along the southern coastline, the Belgic tribes had settled from Gaul and they had penetrated southeastern parts of Britain.
 These exiles from Gaul were disorganized and had petty tribal disputes with each other that prevented the formation of larger co-operation.
-There would have been small trading settlements which would never thrive and grow into larger towns as the industry was still subsistence based.
+There would have been small trading settlements which would never thrive and grow into larger towns as the industry was still subsistence-based.

 Gaul conquered.
 First scouting mission of British Isles